sgraber/collective.intensedebate/README.txt

 To Do
 =====

-O Hide Plone comments viewlet properly.
+X Hide Plone comments viewlet properly.
-O Uninstall the IntenseDebate viewlet and re-enable Plone comments viewlet.
+X Uninstall the IntenseDebate viewlet and re-enable Plone comments viewlet.
 O Uninstall the IntenseDebate configlet properly.
 X Replace portlet code so that it's configurable from the control panel configlet.
 12/31/09